k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: refusing to hand over the quest artifact to your quest leader was still flagging the quest as complete
 - Fix: quest leader not engaging player after quest completion
+- Fix: Illithids playing Convict role did not have psionic wave